 On June 12, 1997, House Bill No. 4923 was introduced in the Michigan House of Representatives.
 It proposed that the second-place dwarf lake iris be declared the state wildflower.

 With the support of the Michigan Botanical Club, the Michigan Nature Association, the Michigan Natural Areas Council, the Michigan Environmental Council, and the University of Michigan Herbarium, State Representative Liz Brater of Ann Arbor introduced House Bill No. 4923 nominating the threatened dwarf lake iris (Iris lacustris) as the official state wildflower of Michigan.

 Bill sponsor Rep. Liz Brater was considered a leader on environmental issues and is the past Land Use Director of the Ecology Center.
 She served as the Vice Chair of Natural Resources and Environmental Affairs and the Agriculture, Forestry and Tourism Committees.
 In recognition of her leadership in protection of the environment, she was named the Sierra Club Environmentalist of the Year in 1996.

-The Michigan Wildflower Association did not react kindly to House Bill No. 4923 and called it "an outrageous power play by select environmental interests over the interests of the people of Michigan."
+The Wildflower Association of Michigan did not react kindly to House Bill No. 4923 and called it "an outrageous power play by select environmental interests over the interests of the people of Michigan."

-The efforts of the Michigan Wildflower Association may have been doomed from the beginning however.
+The efforts of the Wildflower Association of Michigan may have been doomed from the beginning however.
 Promoted as a symbol of the state's efforts to balance growth and conservation, the dwarf lake iris gained majority support because it was so unique to the State of Michigan.